juliapartheymueller/juliapartheymueller.github.io/publications.md

 **Partheymüller, J.**, Kritzinger, S., & Wagner, M. (2025).
 The AUTNES Online Panel Study 2017–2024: A dataset of Austrian voter attitudes and behavior. *[Scientific Data](https://doi.org/10.1038/s41597-025-05848-2), 12*, Article 1487.

 Lebernegg, N. S., **Partheymüller, J.**, Eberl, J.-M., & Boomgaarden, H. G. (2025).
-Not a bioweapon or is it: The role of perceived threats and media use in COVID-19 misperceptions. *[International Journal of Press/Politics](https://doi.org/10.1177/19401612251360599)*.
+Not a bioweapon, or is it?
+The role of perceived threats and media use in COVID-19 misperceptions. *[International Journal of Press/Politics](https://doi.org/10.1177/19401612251360599)*.

 **Partheymüller, J.**, Eberl, J.-M., & Bogner, A. (2025).
 Perceptions of science and politics in the COVID-19 pandemic in Austria: Technocratic overreach or blame deflection? *[Österreichische Zeitschrift für Soziologie](https://doi.org/10.1007/s11614-025-00619-0), 50*, Article 33.